Abigail Geisinger

-Abigail Geisinger (1827 – 1921) was an American philanthropist and founder of Geisinger Medical Center.
+Abigail Ann Cornelison Geisinger (January 21, 1827 – July 8, 1921) was an American philanthropist and founder of Geisinger Medical Center.

-Biography
+Early life

-Abigail Geisinger was born in 1827 to Isaac Cornelison and Mary Pancoast.
+Abigail Ann Cornelison was born in 1827 to Isaac Cornelison and Mary Pancoast.
 Her grandfather, Joseph Cornelison, was an early settler of Danville, Pennsylvania.
-When Abigail was four months old, her mother Mary died, and Isaac, unable to raise a small child on his own, had Mary stay with her uncle James Pancoast in Wayne County, Ohio.
+When Abigail was four months old, her mother Mary died, and Isaac, unable to raise a small child on his own, had her stay with her uncle James Pancoast in Wayne County, Ohio.
 Abigail moved back to Pennsylvania as a teenager to live with her father, who at this time was working as a wagonmaker in Bloomsburg, Pennsylvania.
+Isaac died when Mary was sixteen.

+Marriages

-Isaac died when Mary was sixteen, and she then married her cousin, Jacob Cornelison, and ran a hotel named the White Swan with him.
+Abigail married her cousin, Jacob Cornelison, and ran a hotel named the White Swan with him.
 At the onset of the American Civil War, Jacob was drafted into the Union Army.
-He died of dysentery during the war leaving Abigail widowed.
-She later remarried in 1866 to George F. Geisinger, who was a bookkeeper and investor in the local iron industry.
+He died of dysentery June 30, 1865, leaving Abigail widowed.

+In 1866, Abigail remarried to George F. Geisinger, a bookkeeper and investor in the local iron industry.
 Upon his death in 1883, Abigail was widowed a second time and used her elevated financial status to contribute to her community.